abhi311295/Cradit-card-fraud-detection-using-ML-/README.md

 ## Solution :

 In today's society, the majority of the population is a victim of online fraud.
-For this project, I used the logistic classification method to distinguish legitimate and fraudulent transactions. the entire system is built on  `python`, `LogisticRegression` in machine learning algorithm Proiding Accuracy for `93%`.
+For this project, I used the logistic classification method to distinguish legitimate and fraudulent transactions. the entire system is built on  `python`, `LogisticRegression` in machine learning algorithm Providing Accuracy for `93%`.

 source for code - https://www.kaggle.com/mlg-ulb/creditcardfraud